Pearland, Texas: Public libraries

 The Pearland Library at 3522 Liberty Drive is a part of the Brazoria County Library System.
-As of September 13, 2008 the library was closed for many months due to Hurricane Ike storm damage.
+As of September 13, 2008, the library was closed for many months due to Hurricane Ike storm damage.
 It reopened in March 2009.

 Transportation

 Metro Park and Ride

-On December 5, 2011, The Metropolitan Transit Authority of Harris County purchased 15.26 acre of land near Hwy.
+On December 5, 2011, the Metropolitan Transit Authority of Harris County purchased 15.26 acre of land near Hwy.
 288 and FM 518 in the Pearland area for a future "Park and Ride" facility.
 Alan Parker Properties LP represented the seller, Carolyn and Frank Wenglar, in the $3.95 million land sale.
-Metro, which currently operates 29 Park and Rides throughout Harris County, said that the new facility will give Brazoria County residents another option for traveling to the Texas Medical Center and other downtown Houston destinations.
+Metro, which currently operates 29 Park and Rides throughout Harris County, said that the new facility would give Brazoria County residents another option for traveling to the Texas Medical Center and other downtown Houston destinations.
 The new facility was scheduled to begin operations in the fall of 2013, but property was given to the city in a cash swap.
-The city is exploring a private run service or other uses for the property.
+The city is exploring a private-run service or other uses for the property.

 Airports

-Two privately owned airports, Pearland Regional Airport and Skyway Manor Airport, are in the city limits.
+Two privately owned airports, Pearland Regional Airport and Skyway Manor Airport, are within the city limits.
 Both airports allow public use.
 The land with Pearland Regional Airport was annexed into the Pearland city limits in 2017.

 The closest publicly owned airport is the Brazoria County Airport, located in an unincorporated area.

 Commercial airline service is provided out of Houston from William P. Hobby Airport and George Bush Intercontinental Airport, both in Houston.

 Freeway system

 Pearland is served by State Highway 288 which connects the city to Houston.
-FM 518, locally known as Broadway, is the main east-west artery of the city.
-State Highway 35, locally called Main Street and known as Telephone Road, is the main north-south artery of the city.
+FM 518, locally known as Broadway, is the main east–west artery of the city.
+State Highway 35, locally called Main Street and known as Telephone Road, is the main north–south artery of the city.
 Given the spread out area, SH 288 serves the westernmost part of the city, while SH 35 serves the easternmost part as both connect Pearland to Houston (FM 865/Cullen Blvd also connects Houston as well in between).

 The Texas State Highway Beltway 8 (Sam Houston Tollway) services the northern part of Pearland.
 It is located adjacent to the northern Brazoria County and southeastern Harris County border.
 It also serves as one of the largest tollways in the Houston area.